 20 Appendices

-This chapter includes four appendices:
+This chapter includes three appendices:

-- Appendix A: Importing Data (associated with Chapter 6)
+- Appendix A: Importing data (associated with Chapter 6)

-- Appendix D: Colophon
+- Appendix C: Colophon

-20.1 Appendix A: importing data
+20.1 Appendix A: Importing data

 This Appendix is provided to serve as a non-exhaustive resource for importing data of different file types into R; it extends some of the techniques introduced in the foundational skills chapter, Chapter 6.
-We note that while the bulk of the data that we use in this book is available through the {dataedu} package, although there are cases where you will be importing a .csv
+We note that while the bulk of the data that we use in this book is available through the {dataedu} package, there are cases where you will be importing a .csv file or scraping data from the web.

 20.1.1 Using functions to import data

 You might be thinking that an Excel file is the first type of data that we would load, but there happens to be a format which you can open and edit in Excel that is even easier to use between Excel and R. This format is also supported by SPSS and other statistical software (like MPlus) and even other programming languages, like Python.
-That format is .csv
+That format is .csv, or a comma-separated-values file.

-file contains rows of a spreadsheet with the columns separated by commas, so you can also view it in a text editor, like TextEdit for Macintosh.
+A .csv file contains rows of a spreadsheet with the columns separated by commas, so you can also view it in a text editor, like TextEdit for Macintosh.

-files.
-However we would be remiss if we didn’t point out that there is a package, {googlesheets4}, which can be used to read a Google Sheet directly into R.
+Not surprisingly, Google Sheets easily converts .csv files into a Sheet, and also easily saves Sheets as .csv files.
+However, we would be remiss if we didn’t point out that there is a package, {googlesheets4}, which can be used to read a Google Sheet directly into R.

-files.
+For these reasons, we start with—and emphasize—reading .csv files.
 To get there, we will download a file from the internet.

 20.1.2 Saving a file from the internet